hanna1909/data-challenges-updated/07-ML-Ops/04-Predict-in-production/01-Build-your-API/README.md

 Use **FastAPI** in order to create an API for your model.

 Run that API on your machine.
+Then put it in production.

 ## Context